Jodu555/Auto-Deployer/README.md

   - [x] Store the server connections there
 - [x] Discord Webhook Integration
 - [x] Slack Webhook Integration
+- [ ] On deploy store the current commit ID to trace back if something happens
 - [ ] Implement a native Website renderer so it renders a file default on the slash route
 - [ ] Implement a simple api to get deploy infos
 - [ ] Implement hot swap deploys